Apple unveils new $329 iPad to take on Chromebook in schools

 The Pencil will allow users to add smart annotations to Pages, which means students and teachers can add marks to the Pages document directly.

-Along with the update comes several software upgrades too, like Apple increasing the iCloud storage space for schools from 5 GB to 200 GB.
+Along with the update comes several software upgrades too, like Apple increasing the iCloud storage space for schools from 5 to 200 gigabytes.
 The company also revealed a School Manager program, as well as making the Classroom app available for the Mac.

-If the $99 Apple Pencil is too expensive, Logitech offers a $49 alternative aimed at kids, called Pencil.
+If the $99 Apple Pencil is too expensive, Logitech offers a $49 alternative aimed at kids, called the Crayon.

 The new iPad is Apple's answer to Google's Chromebook, which has become the go-to gadget for teachers in classrooms.
 Apple devices used to fill up schools across the country, but has since slipped as Google's Chromebooks rose in popularity.